magj2006/implement_future/README.md

 # implement_future
-one demonstate of implementing future
+one demonstate of manually implementing future